 - aged18 to 24 and were financially dependent on the deceased just before the deceased passed away.

-Superannuation death benefits received as a pension count towards the receiving beneficiary’s transfer balance account.
-If a client has a superannuation RP income stream and therefore, has a transfer balance account and they receive a death benefit pension, the total rolled over to their RP income streams cannot exceed the client’s unused transfer balance cap amount.
+Superannuation death benefits received as a pension count towards the receiving beneficiary’s transfer balance account (TBA).
+If a client has a superannuation RP income stream and therefore, has a TBA and they then receive a death benefit pension, the total rolled over to a RP income stream cannot exceed the client’s unused TBC amount.

-Where the recipient spouse will exceed the transfer balance cap upon receiving a death benefit income stream, they can roll their own pension back to accumulation if they want to retain the money in superannuation.
+Where the recipient spouse will exceed their TBC upon receiving a death benefit income stream, they can roll their own pension back to accumulation if they want to retain the money in superannuation.
 Alternatively, they could either receive the death benefit as a lump sum or commute their own pension as a lump sum and then receive the death benefit as an income stream.

-Harry and Jemima were married.
-On 1 July 2017, they both commenced account based pensions with $1.6 million each.
+Harry and Jemima are married.
+On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

-On 1 January 2020, Harry passed away.
-At this time, both of their account based pensions were valued at $1.5 million.
-If Jemima received his account based pension as a death benefit income stream whilst still holding her account based pension, she would have exceeded her transfer balance cap.
+On 1 September 2020, Harry passed away.
+At this time, both of their account based pensions were valued at $1.5 million each.
+If Jemima received Harry’s account based pension as a death benefit income stream whilst still holding her account based pension, she would have exceeded her TBC.

 Jemima commuted and rolled back her account based pension of $1.5 million to accumulation.
 She then commenced a death benefit pension from the proceeds of Harry’s $1.5 million death benefit account.
-This was within her transfer balance cap.
+This means she stayed within her TBC.

-Tim and Janine were married on 1 July 2017, they both commenced account based pensions with $1.6 million.
+Tim and Janine are married.
+On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

-On 1 January 2020, Tim passed away.
-At this time, both of their account based pensions were valued at $1.7 million.
-If Janine received his account based pension as a death benefit income stream whilst still holding her account based pension, she would exceed her transfer balance cap.
+On 1 September 2020, Tim passed away.
+At this time, both of their account based pensions were valued at $1.7 million each.
+If Janine received Tim’s account based pension as a death benefit income stream whilst still holding her account based pension, she would exceed her TBC.

 Janine commuted and rolled back her account based pension of $1.7 million to accumulation.
-This reduced Janine’s transfer balance to minus $100,000.
-She then received the death benefit account based pension of $1.7 million.
-This was within her personal transfer balance cap of $1.6 million.
+This reduced Janine’s TBC to negative $100,000.
+She then received Tim’s death benefit account based pension of $1.7 million.
+This allowed her to stay within her personal TBC of $1.6 million.

-The starting balance of a non-reversionary death benefit pension counts towards the transfer balance cap of the recipient as soon as the death benefit pension commences.
+The starting balance of a non-reversionary death benefit pension counts towards the TBC of the recipient as soon as the death benefit pension commences.

-On the other hand, when a reversionary death benefit pension is received the balance of the pension at the time of death will be a credit to the beneficiary’s transfer balance account 12 months after the death of the original pensioner.
-This provides the death benefit recipient time to work out how they want to receive the death benefit and move some of their own pension account back to accumulation phase if necessary.
+On the other hand, when a reversionary death benefit pension is received, the balance of the pension at the time of death will be a credit to the beneficiary’s TBA, 12 months after the death of the original pension account holder.
+This provides the death benefit recipient some time to work out how they would like to receive the death benefit, and perhaps move some of their own pension monies back to accumulation phase if necessary.

 A death benefit income stream (child pension) can be received by a child of the deceased as long as the child: